WICG/pending-beacon/docs/fetch-later-api.md

 ### Constraints

 * A deferred fetch request body, if exists, has to be a byte sequence.
 Streaming requests are not allowed.
 * The total size of deferred fetch request bodies are limited to 64KB per origin.
-Exceeding this would immediately reject with a QuotaExceeded.
+Exceeding this would immediately be rejected with a QuotaExceeded.

 ## Key scenarios